-Nationally attendance in AP settings has been lower and Three Towers have faced the same difficulties.
+Nationally attendance in AP settings continues to be lower and Three Towers continue to face the same difficulties.
 For most learners there has been an improvement in entry to exit attendance data and where attendance has been good progress has been strong.
 As a school we have worked tirelessly to improve attendance tracking systems and developing processes with partner agencies to support with learner attendance.
-Over the course of the year we have supported a large majority of the learners through a staged support model to improve attendance.
+We have adopted a case work approach which combined with the Early Help process has seen some early signs of impact with rising attendance for those with EBSA barriers to school.